streanger/image-to-ascii/README.rst

 ::
     python image_to_ascii.py image.png

 For now only filename is passed to commandline arguments.
 Every other parameters should be edited inside the script file.
-So if you want to set things like width, you should change it in line with calling image_to_ascii function.
-Each parameter is described below:
+So if you want to set things like width, you should change it in the line where image_to_ascii function is called.
+Each of parameters is described below:
 ::
     filename		- name of image file to be converted target_width	- width of output image in characters